Guru Ravidas Jayanti 2025: Timeless Legacy

 Guru Ravidas was not formally educated, yet his poems show he had a good understanding of Hindi, Urdu, Persian, and various regional Indian languages.
 In his work, he emphasizes the limits of book learning and seeks to gain true wisdom from God.

-Guru Ravidas emphasized that Concerning God, all persons, no matter what their castes, are “untouchables”.
+Guru Ravidas emphasized that concerning God, all persons, no matter what their caste, are “untouchables”.
 He said that God was finer than any man, as silk was to a worm; and more fragrant, as sandalwood was to the castor oil plant.

 Teachings and Philosophy of Sant Ravidas